Buildings vs Contents insurance

 Increase your voluntary excess

 Your excess is the amount you pay per claim.
-Increasing your voluntary excess (on top of the compulsory excess) reduces your premium.
-Only do this if you could genuinely afford the total excess if you needed to claim.
+Raising your voluntary excess reduces your premium.
+Only do this if you could genuinely afford the total excess when you need to claim.

 3